Sonographer COVID-19 practice and safety advice

 Infection control training

-AUSTRALIAN GOVERNMENT: COVID-19 Infection Control Training (Released 19 March 2020)
+AUSTRALIAN GOVERNMENT: COVID-19 Infection Control Training (Reviewed 27 May 2020)

 Preparation and cleaning of ultrasound room